Medicare open enrollment: Follow the A, B, C’s

 Both A and B have advantages and disadvantages.
 One attraction is freedom of choice.
 In most cases you can go to any health provider or hospital that accepts Medicare.
 A referral is not necessary as long as the specialist is enrolled in Medicare and accepting new patients.

 But there’s a catch to this freedom.
 Both parts have deductibles and coinsurance that can add up when extensive medical care is required.
+For instance, in 2024, there is a deductible of $1,632 for a hospital stay.
 Another drawback is that, for the most part, out-patient drugs are not covered.

 That’s a problem right there.
-According to Health United States, 2019, 89% of people 65 and older took at least one prescription drug, and 42% report taking four or more prescription drugs.
+According to Health United States, 2019, 89 percent of people 65 and older took at least one prescription drug, and 42% report taking four or more prescription drugs.

 That’s where Part D comes in – a drug program for those who choose the original Medicare.
 If a person has creditable prescription drug coverage through an employer or union, for example, it is not necessary to purchase a separate drug plan.
 However, prescription coverage is not an option.
 A lapse of coverage for 63 or more days in a row may result in penalties that could apply permanently.